appveyor/website/NJekyll/site/docs/deployment/agent.md

 * `group` - Deployment group.

+* `deploy_order` - Optional.
+Allows changing the deployment order of artifacts.
+Artifacts are deployed in ascending order.
+Deployment order is set to `0` if not specified.

 > When deploying web app from Web Deploy package you can use [Web Deploy parametrization](/docs/deployment/web-deploy#web-deploy-parametrization) with environment variables.

 You can specify multiple bindings in `hostname`, `ip` and `port` separated by semi-colon.
 Below is an example of how 3 bindings can be configured: